PeterLuschny/table/README.md

 There is only one constructor: Table(...).
 The parameters are:

-    gen: rgen | tabl          # The generator.
+    row:  rgen | tabl         # The row generator.
     id:   str                 # The name of the sequence.
     sim:  list[str] = ['']    # References to similar OEIS-sequences.
     invQ: bool | None = None  # Is the triangle invertible?
                               # Default 'None' means 'I do not know'.

-The generator is either a triangular array of integers as in example 2.

-Or a function of type: fun(n: int) -> list[int] defined for all nonnegative n as in example 3.
+The row generator is a function of type: g(n: int) -> list[int] defined for all nonnegative n (see example 3).
 This function should be decorated with '@cache' and return a list of integers of length n + 1.

+Alternatively, a generator is a triangular array of integers (see example 2).
+However the use in this form is discouraged because the fixed size of an array can easily lead to range errors.

 A Table T provides the following methods: